-2.5 Key features of the Universal Measured Irrigation Controller
+2.3 Key features of the Universal Measured Irrigation Controller

-- 1. Use with a tap timer or a programmable irrigation controller, or use as a stand-alone irrigation controller - 2.
-Completely automatic - 3.
-Smart irrigation controller the irrigation is controlled by the prevailing weather conditions rather than a program - 4.
-Use for both gravity feed and pressurised irrigation - 5.
-Use for any size irrigation system regardless of the size of the solenoid valve - 6.
-Use for sprinkler or drip irrigation - 7.
-Use for porous hose irrigation (weeper hose or soaker hose) - 8.
-Use with pressure compensating drippers or non pressure compensating drippers. - 9.
-A light sensor provides the option of irrigating at night time only without using a timer - 10.
-You can adjust the water usage by adjusting the control dripper - 11.
-You can adjust the irrigation frequency by adjusting the float - 12.
-Adjusting the water usage does not change the irrigation frequency - 13.
-Adjusting the irrigation frequency does not change the water usage - 14.
-The water usage is directly proportional to the net evaporation rate a unique feature of measured irrigation - 15.
-Respond appropriately when there is an unexpected heat wave - 16.
-When it rains, water enters the evaporator and delays the start of the next irrigation - 17.
-The water usage is independent of the water supply pressure a unique feature of measured irrigation - 18.
-Uses much less water without affecting the yield - 19.
-Simple and low tech and so there are fewer things to go wrong
+- 1. Completely automatic - 2.
+Smart irrigation controller the irrigation is controlled by the prevailing weather conditions rather than a program - 3.
+Use for both gravity feed and pressurised irrigation - 4.
+Use for any size irrigation application and any size solenoid valve - 5.
+Use for sprinkler or drip irrigation - 6.
+Use for porous hose irrigation (weeper hose or soaker hose) - 7.
+Use with pressure compensating drippers or non pressure compensating drippers. - 8.
+A light sensor provides the option of irrigating at night time only without using a timer - 9.
+You can adjust the water usage by adjusting the control dripper - 10.
+You can adjust the irrigation frequency by adjusting the float - 11.
+Adjusting the water usage does not change the irrigation frequency - 12.
+Adjusting the irrigation frequency does not change the water usage - 13.
+The water usage is directly proportional to the onsite net evaporation rate This is a unique feature of measured irrigation - 14.
+Respond appropriately when there is an unexpected heat wave - 15.
+When it rains, water enters the evaporator and delays the start of the next irrigation - 16.
+The water usage is independent of the water supply pressure This is a unique feature of measured irrigation - 17.
+Uses much less water without affecting the yield - 18.
+There is no minimum water supply pressure - 19.
+Simple and low tech and so there are fewer things to go wrong - 20.
+Provided you have a continuous water supply, you can leave your irrigation application unattended for weeks on end - Claim: For any drip or sprinkler irrigation zone, the Universal Measured Irrigation Controller can save more water than any other smart irrigation controller of similar cost (without compromising the plants).